 Each student will have a locker assigned in the locker room to be used for the entire school year.
-Combination locks will be issued to each student as needed.
-The lockers and locks are the property of the school under the joint control of the student and administration.
+Students are responsible for bringing their own combination locks for PE.
+The lockers are the property of the school under the joint control of the student and administration.
 Students are responsible and accountable for any items in their locker.